chloejones9464/a-and-b-roofing-services/README.md

 ## Features:
 Explain your features on the website,(navigation, pages, links, forms.....)
-The website has a collapsable navigation bar in the header and a contact section in the footer (more below).
+The website has a collapsable navigation bar in the header and a contact section in the footer, this was tested on all devices through DevTools and mobile devices (more below).
-Each page on the website contains the company's logo at the very top of the page, this is for the effect anf feeling of consistency throughout the site.
+Each page on the website contains the company's logo at the very top of the page, this is for the effect and feel of consistency throughout the site.
 ### Pages on the website consist of a;
 * [Homepage (desktop)](documentation/home-feature.png) [Homepage (mobile)](documentation/home-mobile-feature.png) - The home page of the website contains the company's about us section where they express their dedication and commitment to deliver high quality roofing services.
 * [Services page (desktop)](documentation/services-feature.png) [Services page (mobile)](documentation/services-mobile-feature.png) - This is where the public and potential customers come to find out what the company has to offer and work they carry out.
 It contains a list of the works, this includes [clickable text for desktop](documentation/services-modal-feature.png) and for [mobile](documentation/services-modal-mobile-feature.png)  for the users to visually see the jobs undertaken under that name.
 There is also an image carousel displaying various completed jobs.
 * [Gallery page (desktop)](documentation/gallery-feature.png) [Gallery page (mobile)](documentation/gallery-mobile-feature.png) - The company specifically asked for a page where they can display a range of jobs they have completed, mainly before and after images.
 Users can view the range and quality of work done by the business.
 The page also contains a video taken from a large job the company had completed recently.
-* [Enquiry (desktop)](documentation/enquiry-feature.png) & [Thank you (desktop)](documentation/thank-you-feature.png) page,  [Enquiry (mobile)](documentation/enquiry-mobile-feature.png) & [Thank you(mobile)](documentation/thank-you-mobile-feature.png) page- This page is for the users to input their enquiry and send to the company out of the working hours.
+* [Enquiry (desktop)](documentation/enquiry-feature.png) & [Thank you (desktop)](documentation/thank-you-feature.png) page,  [Enquiry (mobile)](documentation/enquiry-mobile-feature.png) & [Thank you(mobile)](documentation/thank-you-mobile-feature.png) page- The enquiry page is for the users to input their enquiry and send to the company out of the working hours.
 Once sending off the enquiry (after filling in each box) the user will be greeted with a thank you page, an acknowledgment that their form has been sent to the company.
 * Contact - This remains at the bottom of every page.
 [Home (desktop)](documentation/home-contact.png),
 [Services (desktop)](documentation/services-contact.png),